 The Silver Bullet is not just a reference to the necessary ammunition to off a werewolf, but it also refers Marty’s (Cory Haim) fantastic motorcycle-wheelchair hybrid that his Uncle Red (The inimitable Gary Busey) built for him.
 Based upon the Stephen King novel Cycle of the Wolf, this movie gave us a disabled kid who has been empowered and lifted up from his fantastic jalopy, and the generosity of his uncle.
 Haim is a plucky kid, and though the movie itself can be a bit of a predictable piece, he was the disabled kid who other kids could look up to, as he took on the big bad wolf.
 Plus bonus points for Gary Busey.

 This may be a case of one step forward, two steps back.
 Dream Warrior Will (Ira Heiden) is a nerdy Dungeons and Dragons playing paraplegic boy, who along with Nancy and several other children in dream therapy takes on Freddy Kreuger and beat their nightmares.
 But, Will fails.
 Freddy taunts Willy with an inquisition ready wheelchair, but Willy fights back, summoning his wizard dream likeness, only to get killed by Freddy for his efforts.
-Willy’s character is rather arch, and a shallow character.
+Willy’s character is rather arch and shallow character.
 The chair was seen as a makeshift prison, not exactly the most enlightened take on the subject.

 Monkey Shines (1988)